-This topic contains 4 replies, has 2 voices, and was last updated by CJ 1 month, 2 weeks ago.
+- This topic has 4 replies, 2 voices, and was last updated 5 years, 1 month ago by CJ.

 Hi Xanthe, I get VERY affected by dog’s barking.
 We have a dog in the office, who I love, but she barks every time the buzzer goes which nearly gives me a heart attack.